Gluesticks Blog

 Homemade Lemon Curd

-If you haven’t made your own lemon curd before you should totally try it!
-It takes a little over and hour, and most of that time is spent with the curd chilling in the refrigerator.
-It is inexpensive, only requires 5 ingredients and tastes better than store bought lemon curd (but you can use store bought as well!).
+If you haven't made your own lemon curd before you should totally try it!
+It takes a little over an hour, and most of that time is spent with the curd chilling in the refrigerator.
+It is inexpensive, only requires 5 ingredients ((lemon juice, sugar, egg yolks, lemon zest, and butter) ), and tastes better than store-bought lemon curd (but you can use store-bought as well!).
 I love that it is so much brighter when you make it yourself.
 Just look at that yellow color!
-The yellow comes from the egg yolks in the curd, not the lemon juice 😉
+The yellow comes from the egg yolks in the curd, not the fresh lemon juice 😉

 Click here for my lemon curd recipe and step by step video!